FluentCRM $129/Single Site | Other pricing for more sites

 Here’s a look at the Settings interface.

-This is something that's difficult to explain, but using the interface just feels easier and less oppressive than using the Groundhogg interface.
+This is difficult to explain, but using the interface just feels easier and less oppressive than using the Groundhogg interface.

 I used to fight with Groundhogg to find and use the things that I wanted to do.
 I feel like I’m flowing with the tool to achieve results.
 The items I need aren’t hidden away in obscure places, and it just feels more comfortable to use.